jdevfullstack-tutorials/github-for-non-code-writers/README.md

-a pure text document by indicating it with filename extension `.txt`), that's the reason why the default README file name extension is `.md`, indicating it is a Markdown file.
+a pure text document by indicating it with filename extension `.txt`), that's the reason why the default README filename extension is `.md`, indicating it is a Markdown file.
 Don't be afraid to learn and use
 Markdown.
 It's simply a collection of very